 Action Steps: When we talk about detoxification, we are referring to both macro and micro concepts – So, a macro concept is “Is our body processing wastes that are normal internal end products of metabolism (Do we perspire readily?
 Move our bowels everyday? etc).”
 Complete the Hormone Metabolism checklist to find out where you could be deficient.

 If there’s one key takeaway for today’s exercise it’s this: Collectively, inefficient detoxification and exposure to toxins (along with prolonged physiological stress) will cause our bodies to not only hold onto toxins, embedding them into fatty tissues, but will cause a shift in hormones as a result.
 Combined, these two things will produce a slow-down in our metabolism and we will pack on the weight.
 So, to reverse that, we need a multi-pronged approach that includes running a few tests to identify where your body is out of balance.

-Dr. Doug Pucci, founder, Pucci Wellness, is a functional medicine expert in practice for 30+ years.
-He was honored in 2020 to receive both The Best Of 2020 Awards for Functional Medicine in Oradell, NJ, and entry into Trademark Publications’ Who’s Who Directory, Honors Edition, for his pioneering work.
-He provides comprehensive testing for health biomarkers, advanced discovery into brain+body well-being and personalized nutrition for a diversity of people and symptoms.
-For guidance conquering your health issues naturally, or to learn how I can help, book a time to chat.
+Dr. Doug Pucci, Founder, Pucci Wellness, is a functional medicine expert in practice for 30+ years.
+Voted 1 of 12 Doctors to Watch my 201 Magazine, he was honored to receive both The Best Of 2020 Awards for Functional Medicine in Oradell, NJ, and entry into Trademark Publications’ Who’s Who Directory, Honors Edition, for his pioneering work.